libAtoms/QUIP/README.md

 to](https://stackoverflow.com/questions/62162970/programmatically-determine-pip-user-install-location-scripts-directory/62167797#62167797) is on your `PATH`).

-Currently, wheels are available for `x86_64` architectures with Python 3.6+ on macOS and glibc-based Linux distributions (e.g. Ubuntu, CentOS) and for macOS arm64.
+Currently, wheels are available for `x86_64` architectures with Python 3.9+ on macOS and glibc-based Linux distributions (e.g. Ubuntu, CentOS) and for macOS arm64 (Apple Silicon).
 The wheels are updated periodically using GitHub Actions CI.
 Please open [issues](https://github.com/libAtoms/QUIP/issues) here if you have problems installing with `pip`.